oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/manual.md

 For those who prefer calling contract methods, such as Nsuite users, follow the steps below.

 The contract for depositing OAS is [L1BuildDeposit](https://github.com/oasysgames/oasys-opstack/blob/feat/l1-migrate/packages/contracts-bedrock/src/oasys/L1/build/L1BuildDeposit.sol), deployed at 0x00....
 Use the deposit function as shown below.
-Please call this function.
+Please call this function:

 - builder: the address of builder
 ```solidity
 function deposit(address builder) external payable;
 ```

-Then, confirm the balance by calling the `getDepositTotal` function below.
+Then, confirm the balance by calling the `getDepositTotal` function below:
 ```solidity
 function getDepositTotal(address builder) public view returns (uint256);
 ```